 For especially fit travellers we can arrange heading out in an exclusive group with the park rangers as part of the process to habituate the wild gorillas.
 Terrain is steep and slippery and you’ll spend all day scrambling through the forest, often with fleeting glimpses of the gorillas as they move to the next feeding spot, but if you are looking for something a little different, this is a fabulous opportunity.

 If you have a little longer to spend at Bwindi, try spending an extra day walking, in preparation for your hike, or visit the local Batwa community.
 For those staying on the Buhoma side of the park, a visit to the Bwindi Bar is an excellent way to support a social enterprise and well-deserved reward for a day of gorilla trekking.
 If you’re feeling especially adventurous, we can arrange for you to hike across the mountains between different areas of the national park- we’ve tested this ourselves and can highly recommend it.

 Where to stay in Bwindi

 There are a handful of lodges that we can happily recommend for you depending on your preferences and where we are able to secure gorilla permits for you.
-Permits secured for the north (Buhoma) or South (Nkuringo) of the park mean you need to be based in a lodge in the same area- the roads in between are poor enough to make staying in one, and trekking in the other, impossible.
+Permits secured for the north or South of the park mean you need to be based in a lodge in the same area- the roads in between are poor enough to make staying in one, and trekking in the other, impossible.
 We’ve inspected a huge number of lodges personally, so we’ll do our best to give you an honest opinion!